-British filmmaker Karen Whitehead is producing this documentary in association with 18th Street Films, a subsidiary of Story House Media.
-The film’s Seattle-based production team is headed by Gabe Kean from the award winning design studio Belle and Wissell.
-The team is fortunate to have the award-winning filmmaker John Jeffcoat as director of photography on this project.
-He has been leading the field in using Canon’s 5D Mark II DSLR cameras for documentary production.
+British filmmaker Karen Whitehead produced this documentary in association with 18th Street Films and a Seattle-based production team, headed by Gabe Kean from the award winning design studio Belle and Wissell.
+Award-winning filmmaker John Jeffcoat was the lead director of photography on this project.
 It’s fitting that her aim is true should be shot in high definition 1080i24, with the Canon 5D and 7D HDSLR cameras equipped with image sensors comparable to 35mm motion picture film.
+Eddie Vedder (“Pearl Jam”) came on board as an executive producer for the film’s release, in September 2014.

 More about us:

-PRODUCER/EXECUTIVE PRODUCER : KARIM CHROBOG is an award winning filmmaker and the President of 18th Street Films, a subsidiary of Story House Media.
+PRODUCER/EXECUTIVE PRODUCER : KARIM CHROBOG is an award winning filmmaker and the President of 18th Street Films.
 Karim has worked on numerous documentaries including Magic Bus, about girls living in the poorest slums of Mumbai, and Netting a Better Future, a film about disappearing fishing communities in West Africa, produced for the World Bank Group.
 Karim’s last film War Child chronicles the life story of Emmanuel Jal, a former South Sudanese child soldier who became an international hip-hop sensation.
 War Child is the winner of over 18 international film awards including the Tribeca Film Festival Audience Choice Award, Crystal Heart Award, ABC News Award, Bologna Best Documentary Award, and Norway Best Documentary Award.

 CINEMATOGRAPHER: JOHN JEFFCOAT is an award winning filmmaker who has worked as a writer, director, producer, cinematographer, and editor since 1994.
 His first feature film, Outsourced won numerous awards and inspired an NBC comedy series.
 Other projects include the feature-length Bingo!
-The Documentary and the Emmy nominated Partners in MS. He served as director of photography on the MTV rock band series $5 Cover and is currently completing another rock music documentary Big In Japan.
+The Documentary and the Emmy nominated Partners in MS. He served as director of photography on the MTV rock band series $5 Cover and recently completed another rockumentary Big In Japan.

 ART DIRECTION: GABE KEAN has been designing and leading teams to create innovative media projects including film/video content for clients like The Harley-Davidson Museum, Experience Music Project, and The Smithsonian Institution.
 Awards for his design studio, Belle & Wissell, include recognition from Communication Arts, The One Show, and Museums and the Web.
 Recent exhibit production includes the story behind Nirvana for EMP in Seattle.